STORIES FROM THE FIELD

 The Family of Don Sebastian in Chucalibal

-When AIR first met Don Sebastian almost ten years ago, he was curious but skeptical about intentionally planting trees.
+When AIR first met Don Sebastian more than ten years ago, he was curious but skeptical about intentionally planting trees.
 He told us, “Trees are a nuisance to be cut for firewood or to make room for crops!”
 But he admitted that his crops had been smaller and smaller, and that mudslides were more frequent—and he liked the idea of new stoves for his extended family.

-Fast forward to 2019, and what a transformation!
+Fast forward to the present, and what a transformation!
 Don Sebastian now has more crop yields, he “gave back to the forest” his steepest field of corn which had been collapsing into mudslides.
 His community has not experienced mudslides even when the rains were heavy, and he loves the beauty of the trees.

 Best of all, Don Sebastian turned his AIR tree nursery into a thriving tree business.
 He recognized that his home was at the intersection of three highways, and he could advertise on calendars.
 They now sell 40,000 tree seedlings each year—they earned so much the first year, they installed an irrigation system and expanded the nursery (photo).
 His sons no longer wish to immigrate to the US for jobs, because they are managing the family business.